USPTO Examiner CLARKE TRENT R - Art Unit 1651

 Interview Effectiveness

-Conducting an examiner interview provides a +27.9% benefit to allowance rate for applications examined by CLARKE, TRENT R. This interview benefit is in the 79% percentile among all examiners.
-Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
-Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.
+Conducting an examiner interview provides a +27.4% benefit to allowance rate for applications examined by CLARKE, TRENT R. This interview benefit is in the 75% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness